We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In most cases, the reactions are mild, and any scalp irritation or inflammation is temporary.
 However, if the irritation persists, it can damage hair follicles and cause hair loss.

 People can have this type of allergic reaction to any product that they use on their hair, including:

-Allergy creams or medications can often treat the itchiness.
-If a product causes an allergic reaction, it is important to stop using it and try switching to a different brand if necessary.
-People may benefit from using gentle products that contain fewer harsh chemicals.
+Allergy creams or medications can often treat itchiness.
+If a product causes an allergic reaction, a person should stop using it and switch to a different product or brand.

-The infection can often cause temporary hair loss in addition to itching.
+The infection can often cause itching and temporary hair loss.

-Alopecia areata is a condition that can cause small patches of hair to fall out.
-It can also cause scalp itchiness.
+Alopecia areata is a condition that can cause all or patches of a person’s hair to fall out.
+It can also lead to scalp itchiness.

 Standard treatments for these conditions often include:

 People who experience hereditary hair loss may find one of the following treatments effective:

 Atopic dermatitis is a type of eczema that causes a red rash and itchiness.
 Although it is not a direct cause of hair loss, atopic dermatitis can lead to excessive scratching, which may cause temporary hair loss.

 People can treat atopic dermatitis using creams and ointments.
 A healthcare professional can provide advice on treatment options.